-There are three types of user licenses in Wrike: collaborators, external users, and regular users.
-Each license has different rights within the workspace.
+There are three types of user licenses in Wrike: regular users, external users, and collaborators.
+Each type of license includes different rights within the workspace.

 - Collaborators don't require a paid user seat, but there is a limit on how many collaborators you can invite into your account.